 Climate-driven ocean changes are posing critical threats to California fisheries, which provide food, jobs, and recreation for hundreds of thousands of people across California.
 Recent impacts include economic losses from delayed fishing seasons and closures, human health impacts from consuming toxic animals, novel fishery interactions with threatened and endangered species, significantly altered fishing grounds creating permitting and other social challenges, and increased bycatch of non-target species and protected marine mammals.
 Addressing these threats and ensuring fisheries can meet the dual objectives of providing for nature and people requires testing of new management models that account for climate-driven impacts.

 TNC, NOAA Fisheries, and UCSB are undertaking a collaborative research program to develop a framework for designing and implementing ‘climate-ready’ management solutions in priority fisheries along the west coast, starting with the Dungeness crab fishery.
-The Dungeness crab fishery has significant economic value, but unknown stock status, sensitivity and exposure to impacts associated with climate change, and impacts on protected marine mammals due to entanglements.
+The Dungeness crab fishery has significant economic value, but its stock status has not been formally assessed.
+Furthermore, there are large uncertainties surrounding the Dungeness fishery’s sensitivity and exposure to impacts associated with climate change, as well as its impacts on protected marine mammals due to entanglements.
 The shared goal of the effort is to improve our understanding of the emerging threats to and from the Dungeness crab fishery, with a focus on domoic acid contamination and whale entanglements, and identify actionable opportunities to confer greater economic and ecological resilience to the fishery.

 TNC CA and SFG

-TNC and SFG are working together to develop a management strategy evaluation (MSE) model that seeks, through simulation, to identify and better understand the different types of management strategies that will maximize ecological and economic outcomes for the CA Dungeness crab fishery while minimizing public health and whale entanglement risks.
+TNC and SFG are working together to develop a management strategy evaluation (MSE) that seeks, through simulation, to identify and better understand the different types of management strategies that will maximize ecological and economic outcomes for the CA Dungeness crab fishery, while minimizing public health and whale entanglement risks.
 We are specifically interested in understanding how different management strategies perform, given potentially interacting threats facing the fishery now and in the future.
-To this end, our primary question is: how can we design management strategies that consider multiple threats and account for our uncertainty about future climate change impacts for the CA Dungeness crab fishery?
+To this end, our primary question is: how can we design management strategies for the CA Dungeness crab fishery that consider multiple threats and account for our uncertainty about future climate change impacts?
 We will consider voluntary and non-voluntary management strategies that explicitly account for the spatial and temporal dynamics of the fishery and its climate-related threats.

 We propose using a two-pronged MSE approach.
 Our approach will employ both a retrospective MSE that simulates performance of potential management strategies over recent historical domoic acid and whale entanglement risk (2014-present), and a forecast MSE that simulates fishery performance given risk that could be experienced under climate change.
-Each MSE is comprised of three components: (1) a population dynamics model (i.e. an age and sex-structured population model that operates on weekly timesteps at the level of individual fishing blocks); (2) a risk model (i.e. risk of both domoic acid contamination and whale entanglement); and (3) a management model that will consider current management procedures and alternative management options (e.g., increasing the spatial and temporal resolution of viscera sampling, evisceration orders, etc.).
+Each MSE is comprised of three components: (1) a population dynamics model (i.e. an age- and sex-structured population model that operates on weekly timesteps at the level of individual fishing blocks); (2) a risk model (i.e. risk of both domoic acid contamination and whale entanglement); and (3) a management model that will consider current management procedures and alternative management options (e.g., increasing the spatial and temporal resolution of viscera sampling, evisceration orders, etc.).
 In both the retrospective and forecast analyses, the objective is to characterize uncertainty and identify management strategies that maximize catch and profits while minimizing catch variability, public health risk, whale entanglement risk, costs of management, and management complexity.

 The results from this work can not only inform future fishery management decisions, but also serve as a model for how to address complex climate effects in other California fisheries and adapt to a changing ocean.